-The Commission considers that the Southern Generators' proposal could produce small but significant price falls in NSW compared to the status quo base case.
-Similar results were produced in relation to the Snowy Hydro Re-orientation proposal.
+The Commission considers that Snowy Hydro's Re-orientation proposal could produce small but significant price falls in NSW compared to the status quo base case.
+Similar results were produced in relation to the Southern Generators' proposal.
 These changes in spot market prices may eventually be passed on to customers in the form of more competitive and cost-reflective price structures, with consequential allocative and dynamic efficiency benefits.
 However, the short term nature of the proposals could limit the extent to which any changes in spot market prices could be passed on to customers.
-To the extent that the falls in NSW spot prices lead to greater convergence between Victorian and NSW prices, this could promote inter-regional contract trading (see below).
-These findings support the Commission's view that there is a case for a move away from the existing negative settlement residues arrangements towards one or other of the two proposed Rule changes.
+To the extent that the falls in NSW spot prices lead to greater convergence between Victorian and NSW prices, this could promote interregional contract trading (see below).
+These findings support the Commission's view that there is a case for a move away from the existing negative settlement residues arrangements towards one of the two proposed Rule changes.